New Clients Email

 • Violations of Traffic Laws — Speeding, improper lane usage, and failure to obey traffic signals or signs.

-• Improperly Loaded or Secured Cargo — The actual logs on logging trucks need to be properly secured, as any loose logs can fall off trucks and into traffic where they can easily cause other crashes.
+• Improperly Loaded or Secured Cargo—The logs on logging trucks need to be properly secured, as any loose cargo can fall into traffic and easily cause other crashes.

 • Driver Error — Following too closely (tailgating), misjudging the speed or distance of other vehicles, and talking or texting on a cell phone.

-• Improper Backing — A logging truck that involves multiple trailers is far more complicated to back out of any space, and drivers can cause accidents when they do not account for the traffic they are backing into.
+• Improper Backing—A logging truck with multiple trailers is far more complicated to back out of any space, and drivers can cause accidents when they do not account for the traffic they are backing into.

-• Inclement Weather — While rain, sleet, or snow can be examples of conditions that make driving a logging truck more difficult, the driver remains responsible for operating in a safe manner.
+• Inclement Weather—While rain, sleet, or snow can make driving any vehicle more difficult, the driver remains responsible for operating in a safe manner.

-• Driving Under the Influence (DUI) — When it comes to logging trucks, drivers can be charged with DUI if they have a blood alcohol concentration of 0.04, or only half the regular legal limit for passenger vehicle operators.
+• Driving Under the Influence (DUI) — Drivers can be charged with DUI if they have a blood alcohol concentration of 0.04 or only half the regular legal limit for passenger vehicle operators.

-• Defective Parts — A logging truck crash may have been the result of a malfunctioning component within the vehicle, and the manufacturer of the part involved may be liable for a design defect or manufacturing defect.
+• Defective Parts — A logging truck crash may have resulted from a malfunctioning component within the vehicle, and the manufacturer of the part involved may be liable for a design defect or manufacturing defect.

 Our experience has revealed that many log truck crashes in North Carolina are avoidable if the drivers of these commercial vehicles pay proper attention to the road and other drivers.

-Liability can fall on a number of parities for these accidents.
+Liability can fall on several parities for these accidents.
 For example:

 • Truck driver